core-wg/oscore/draft-ietf-core-object-security.md

    * If Observe is not used, either the nonce from the request is used or a new Partial IV is used.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
-If in 3. the nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
+If the nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the nonce from the request was used, the Partial IV MUST NOT be included in the message.

 5. Format the OSCORE message according to {{protected-fields}}.
 The Object-Security option is added, see {{outer-options}}.